Nischal-0/Notes/README.md

-Notes app using Pytho with django
+Django implementation on the Notes app built by python language.